Poncho + Insulating Liner System

 I realize the conditions I was like the face on the Camino: daytime lows around 40F and nighttime lows sleeping in alburgues around 60F required about the same insulation.
 This would be a perfect situation to use a poncho liner or wearable quilt for insulation during the day and to sleep at night.
 The other option would be to sleep in my warmest clothing at night.
 I discarded the idea of just using clothing because the pants I wear do not provide enough warmth to sleep in.

 Originally I was going to purchase a larger piece of Alpha Direct so it could be the same dimensions as a poncho with a slit to pass my head though.
 I ended up using a smaller, unfinished piece of alpha direct because I hadn’t settled on how to attach it to the poncho, and the fabric for a shaped liner would have doubled to cost.
-Rather, I decided to “make do” with a simple blanket, and if the experiment went well, to make a real poncho liner.
+Rather, I decided to “make do” with a simple blanket, and if the experiment went well, to make a real poncho liner in the future.

 Experience Walking